Brighton Marathon organisers apologise over course that was too long

 Verity Hopkins won the women's race with a time of 2:52:11.
 She was followed by Amy Harris in second and Lauren Reid in third.

-It is not the first time the Brighton Marathon has faced route length issues.
+There have been similar issues with the Brighton half marathon - which has different organisers from the full marathon.

-In 2017 runners called for refunds or discounts after organisers revealed that the half marathon had been 146m (0.09 miles) short since 2015.
+In 2017 runners called for refunds or discounts after it was revealed that the half marathon had been 146m (0.09 miles) short since 2015.